wska/Katakoda-scenarios/secure-api-endpoint-using-keycloak/step2.md

 # Setting up a very basic program

-You can now open the `api.py` file in the *Katakoda* text editor.
-Navigate to `project/api.py`.
-And write some code for the Flask app:
+You can now open the `api.py` file in the Katakoda text editor.
+Navigate to `project/api.py` and include the following code for the Flask application:

 <pre class="file" data-filename="project/api.py" data-target="replace">
 # Imports